Best electric toothbrush deals in the Black Friday sale

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-With just days to go until Black Friday, electric toothbrushes are seeing some massive price cuts.
-I’ve been covering the sale for years, chasing discounts on top-rated brushes from Oral-B and Philips, as well cheap replacement brush heads, teeth-whitening kits and water flossers.
+It’s no secret that Black Friday is the best time to make a saving on tech and deals on electric toothbrushes are among the best.
+I’ve been covering the sale for years, chasing discounts on top-rated brushes from Oral-B and Philips, as well as cheap replacement brush heads, teeth-whitening kits and water flossers.

-The event doesn’t officially start until 29 November, but Black Friday deals arrive earlier and earlier every year.
-Many retailers are already dropping prices, including Very, Argos, Boots and John Lewis, so, we’re already into the swing of things when it comes to great discounts.
+Now the Black Friday sales have landed, many retailers have slashed their prices, including Amazon, Argos, Boots and John Lewis and I’ve sought out the best to help you make serious savings.

 My main advice when shopping for electric toothbrush deals?
 Watch out for those misleading offers.
 You’ll often see deep discounts of 50 per cent or more on the most popular brushes, but those seemingly huge savings repeat like clockwork throughout the year.